 2. Maintain consistency across the entire website (and onto other online platforms)

-75% of consumers say they’ll make judgements about a websites consistent branding or website design.
+75% of consumers say they’ll make judgments about a website’s consistent branding or website design.
 Meaning, your website needs to dependably match and adhere to a branding strategy in order to maintain a customer’s attention while telling a narrative that helps the overall conversion rate optimization of the website.

-To do this, you can begin with standardizing the branding to enable the same strategic logo, color scheme, values, goals, and rhetoric to be seen on each page so the brand is not lost in navigation.
+To do this, you can begin with standardizing the branding to enable the same strategic logo, color scheme, values, goals, and rhetoric to be seen on each page so the brand is not lost in the experience.

-This is a particularly important feature to keep an eye on when any deals, offers, or new services/products come onto the scene which may require new graphic design imagery, photography, copy pages, pop ups, and social media campaigns.
+This is a particularly important to keep an eye on when any deals, offers, or new services/products come onto the scene which may require new graphic design imagery, photography, copy pages, pop-ups, and social media campaigns.

-Therefore, one of the biggest secrets kept by the businesses who know how to increase pages per visit and dwell time is to manufacture a brand book that can be distributed across all necessary personnel in the company.
+Therefore, one of the biggest secrets kept by the businesses who know how to increase pages per visit and dwell time is to manufacture a brand book or style guide that can be distributed across all necessary personnel in the company.

 3. Clear and concise CTAs

 Let’s dive straight into looking at a successful brand website: Discord.
-The moment you go to their website, you are met with a clean interface, a contracted explanation of the site, and two CTAs (one for Mac OSX users and the other for Windows users).
-There’s no need to scroll down and there’s no need to look further or decipher the jungle of a unique website, making Discord a company who knows how to decrease bounce rate trends.
+The moment you go to their website, you are met with a clean interface, a concise explanation of the site, and two CTAs (one for Mac OSX users and the other for Windows users).
+There’s no need to scroll down and there’s no need to look further or decipher the jungle of a unique website, making Discord a company that knows how to decrease bounce rate.

 With this, Discord is met with upwards of an astounding 300 million users as of 2021.
 Since launching in 2015, they’ve driven user engagement to build over $120 million in revenue by the end of 2020 across four billion minutes of communication each day.

 According to Hick’s Law, the more choices a customer has, the less likely they are to spend money with your brand or perform the overall goal.
-Hence, clear CTAs at the start of the user journey being imperative for conversion rate optimization atop having website consistency and a first impression to succeed in the goal of knowing how to increase pages per visit and dwell time.
+Hence, a clear CTA at the start of the user journey is imperative for conversion rate optimization atop having website consistency and a first impression to succeed.

 4. House reviews and testimonials